What Copyright Cases Do You Need to Learn About?

-Intellectual property (IP) is important to the success of many businesses today, to say the least.
+Intellectual property (IP) is important to the success of many businesses today.
 Whether it’s copyrighted works that companies sell as products, patents for technology that make their business model possible, or trademarks that get their brand out there, there’s a lot of IP putting in the work.
 There have been many historical IP cases, in fact, because of how important they have become.

 IP is a term that refers to the creations of the mind, such as inventions, literary and artistic works, designs, symbols, and names used in commerce.
 In today’s world, protecting these creations has become increasingly important so that the owner of the IP is the only one profiting from it.

 However, IP laws have not always been as developed and comprehensive as they are today.
-There have been several historical cases that have significantly shaped the way we view and protect intellectual property today.
-Learn more about them from Emerson Thomson Bennett.
+There have been several historical cases that have significantly shaped the way we currently view and protect intellectual property.
+Learn more about them with the help of Emerson Thomson Bennett.

 Historical Intellectual Property (IP) Cases You Should Know About